superfly/docs/blueprints/bridge-deployments-wireguard.html.md

 scp ~/fly0.conf root@phantoon.local:/etc/wireguard/fly0.conf
 ```

-Then connect to the machine and enable WireGuard to start on boot:
+Then connect to the computer (likely over SSH) and enable WireGuard to start on boot:

 ```docker
 ssh root@phantoon.local